wtsanshou/Coding/Mathmatic/Foundation/HrLeonardosPrimeFactors.md

 To reduce duplicated primes multiply operations, I use an array to save the results of each product range.

-So that, I just need to compare N with the these product ranges from the beginning of the array.
+So that, I just need to compare N with these product ranges from the beginning of the array.
 When we found a product is equal or larger than N, we can return the index of the array as output.

 **Note:** For the specific case `N=1`, I put `1` at the begining of the array.

-**return**
+**Return**
 * j, if equal
 * j-1, if product > N